 Contraindications and Cautions:

-This pose is a gentle, relaxing exercise, but you should still check with a doctor before performing the pose if you have any of the following conditions:
+This pose is intended as a gentle, relaxing shape, but you should still check with a doctor before performing the pose if you have any of the following conditions:

 - Place a blanket under your neck.

 - Hold each foot with a yoga strap looped around the middle arch of each foot.